 Combining Diatomaceous Earth with Other Natural Remedies for Stink Bugs

-While diatomaceous earth is highly effective on its own, you can enhance its impact by using it in conjunction with other natural pest control methods.
+While diatomaceous earth is highly effective on its own, you can enhance its impact by using it in conjunction with other natural pest control methods to get rid of stink bugs.
 Here are some complementary treatments:

 Neem Oil